OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers.rst

 Shallow and Deep Copying
 ~~~~~~~~~~~~~~~~~~~~~~~~

-In particular, sharing can enable communication between two functions.
+In particular, sharing can enable communication between two :term:`functions`.
 One function
 passes a pointer to the value of interest to another function.
 Both functions can access the
 value of interest, but the value of interest itself is not copied.
 This communication is called :term:`shallow copy` since instead of